 On the other hand, while creating a website from scratch, you usually don’t have any content, to begin with.
 In that case, demo sites save time by providing a design with some dummy content.
 Then you can modify it to make your own version of the design.

-As of writing this, Neve offers fourteen demo websites for kick-starting your WordPress website.
+Currently, Neve offers 120+ demo websites for kick-starting your WordPress website.
 Out of these, almost one-third are free too.

 4. Compatible with popular page builders

 The demo websites are compatible with your favourite page builders like Elementor, Beaver, and Brizy.

 Apart from it, the Neve Pro includes an Elementor Booster module, which adds extra widgets like Flip Cards and Review Boxes.